ApoapsisHGV/ApoapsisHGV.github.io/en/team.md

 <section class="team-member-presentation" id="henrik">
   <img src="{{ site.baseurl }}/images/2019-team-members/henrik.jpg" />
   <span>“I'm <strong>Henrik Böving</strong>, one of our team's coders.
-As a developer and a python fan, I'm responsible for programming the CanSat and the ground station as well as for the evaluation of the collected data.”</span>
+As a hobby developer, I'm responsible for programming the CanSat and the ground station as well as for the evaluation of the collected data.”</span>
 </section>

 <section class="team-member-presentation" id="felix">